March 7, 2019

-Up to now I was certain that next season I would be training with Adelaide University, however a comment from one of the guys rang a few alarm bells since he hasn’t been getting weekend opportunities to play probably because his fielding wasn’t up to scratch.
-While I understood that because the team’s were settled I wasn’t going to get an opportunity but I was more concerned about getting opportunities to play in the following seasons.
+Up to now, I was confident that next season I would be training with Adelaide University; however, a comment from one of the guys rang a few alarm bells since he hasn’t been getting weekend opportunities to play probably because of his fielding wasn’t up to scratch.
+While I understood that because the teams were settled, I wasn’t going to get an opportunity, but I was more concerned about obtaining opportunities to play in the following seasons.

 Quite honestly, I believe that if I’m available, I should be playing preferably as a frontline bowler.
-I have been very grateful that Ginninderra have given me the opportunity to blossom with ball in hand and so I was hoping more of the same this season.
-That comment from the other person got me thinking if there are a lot of players to fit into four teams every week, then people will have to miss out and I don’t want to be one of them.
+I have been very grateful that Ginninderra has allowed me to blossom with the ball in hand and so I was hoping more of the same this season.
+That comment from the other person got me thinking if there are a lot of players to fit into four teams every week, then people will have to miss out, and I don’t want to be one of them.

-So I had checked out the ATCA website, gone through each competition and see which clubs are fielding the most teams this season.
-The standout was Goodwood with six but Para Hills, Brighton, Multicultural Sports Cricket Club and Prince Alfred Old Collegians stood an equal second with five.
-Adelaide University were in joint third with four teams.
+So I had checked out the ATCA website, go through each competition, and see which clubs are fielding the most teams this season.
+The standout was Goodwood with six, but Para Hills, Brighton, Multicultural Sports Cricket Club, and Prince Alfred Old Collegians stood an equal second with five.
+Adelaide University was in a joint third with four teams.
 With that in mind, I should perhaps go and train with the other clubs before the season ends.
-I already contacted Prince Alfred and Goodwood and both were welcoming towards new players.
+I already contacted Prince Alfred and Goodwood, and both were welcoming towards new players.
 It’s just a matter of deciding whom to train with on what day.

-But for today, I was going to train with Prince Alfred with the expectation that I would be comfortable in their environment like I had been in Adelaide University’s.
+But for today, I was going to train with Prince Alfred with the expectation that I would be comfortable in their environment like I had been at Adelaide University.
 That’s how it panned out for me.
-I was grateful, that they looked after me well which allowed me to have a bit of fun batting, bowling and fielding.
-Unlike Adelaide University, they had a head coach and a nets manager running the sessions which obviously made it more structured.
-More over, I enjoyed training on the turf wickets like I have been doing since landing here.
+I was grateful that they looked after me well, which allowed me to have a bit of fun batting, bowling, and fielding.
+Unlike Adelaide University, they had a head coach and a nets manager running the sessions, which obviously made it more structured.
+Moreover, I enjoyed the training on the turf wickets like I have been doing since landing here.

 Today, I was training at Goodwood.
-I had been in touch with Nick Oag who handles their email account and was able to get down to training once they said that they’re willing to welcome new players.
-Their secretary, Timothy Keen immediately introduced himself and took my details.
-I mentioned that Adelaide University had transferred my details from Ginninderra so I mentioned that if Goodwood were going to play me, they will have to work it out with them.
-Throughout the day, I running in with good rhythm, arms pumping at the same pace as my running speed which allowed me to load up and got incredible bounce and movement which gave batsmen plenty of headaches which resulted in plentiful of edges.
+I had been in touch with Nick Oag, who handled their email account and was able to get down to training once they said that they’re willing to welcome new players.
+Their secretary, Timothy Keen, immediately introduced himself and took my details.
+I mentioned that Adelaide University had transferred my details from Ginninderra, so I suggested that if Goodwood were going to play me, they would have to work it out with them.
+Throughout the day, I run in with good rhythm, arms pumping at the same pace as my running speed, which allowed me to load up and got incredible bounce and movement, which gave batsmen plenty of headaches, which resulted in plentiful of edges.

-At the end of Tuesday’s training, I dropped a few catches and so thankfully Nick agreed to help me out with my slips catching today.
+At the end of Tuesday’s training, I dropped a few catches, and so thankfully, Nick agreed to help me out with my slips catching today.
 I was grateful that he could offer advice on my set up and tinker with it so that I can take good slip catches.
-He also suggested how I could improve my throwing which was very helpful indeed.
-It never occurred to me how important fielding was to become until I reflected on Tuesday night.
-Thankfully though when we did the 30 catches session as a team, all that practice did pay off when I was offered a one-off chance which I took cleanly low down in-front of me.
-Given the improvement, I should strive to give it more importance than before as better fielding and my commitment towards it will be noted hands down by selectors.
+He also suggested how I could improve my throwing, which was very helpful indeed.
+It never occurred to me how vital fielding was to become until I reflected on Tuesday night.
+Thankfully though, when we did the 30 catches session as a team, all that practice did pay off when I was offered a one-off chance, which I took cleanly low down in front of me.
+Given the improvement, I should strive to give it more importance than before as better fielding, and my commitment towards it will be noted hands down by selectors.

 My batting came out better than Tuesday.
 At the time, their coach Sam “Hooch” Turner suggested that I lowered my backlift to give me enough time to swing the bat as the bowler’s about to deliver.
 That advice proved to be very useful when I was able to play straight and play expansively when the ball was there with the drive.

-Remarkably last night, Paul Roberts messaged me that Adelaide University were intending to hand me my debut.
+Remarkably last night, Paul Roberts messaged me that Adelaide University intended to hand me my debut.
 Now that had put me in a tight spot since I was training with Goodwood that it was a possibility that they might give me a game themselves.
-So I had emailed Tim Keen, the Goodwood secretary regarding the mix up because they had to right to know what’s going on.
-I am thankfully grateful that Tim understood the situation and allowed me to play for the Uni if the opportunity arose.
+So I had emailed Tim Keen, the Goodwood secretary, regarding the mix up because they had to right to know what’s going on.
+I am thankful grateful that Tim understood the situation and allowed me to play for the Uni if the opportunity arose.

-With regards to my possible selection, it would have been a pleasant surprise but I was more concerned about future seasons.
+Concerning my possible selection, it would have been a pleasant surprise, but I was more concerned about future seasons.
 Paul encouraged me not to give up since he knows that there were a few players that were no better than me that played when I wasn’t available.
-More over he said that I should get opportunities since I’ll be more frequently available than the students in the club.
-He also encouraged me to work on my fielding which majority of the club doesn’t really do that often.
-Doing more fielding will not be missed by others he says.
+Moreover, he said that I should get opportunities since I’ll be more frequently available than the students in the club.
+He also encouraged me to work on my fielding, which the majority of the club doesn’t really do that often.
+Doing more fielding will not be missed by others, he says.
 Come to think of it, he DOES have a point.
-I know what I need to do and I have to be consistent with what I need to achieve which is to improve on my fielding.
-Come next season, that will be one of my goals so that I’ll become more frequent selection.
+I know what I need to do, and I have to be consistent with what I need to achieve, which is to improve on my fielding.
+Come next season that will be one of my goals so that I’ll become more frequent selection.

-As it turned out, when Luke Johnston announced the selections on Facebook, my name was indeed listed and confirms that I’ll be making my debut for the Uni in the ATCA C2 grade under Jim Peters against the bottom placed Pooraka at Lincoln Park Oval #2.
-I hope to take my chance especially with ball in hand.
+As it turned out, when Luke Johnston announced the selections on Facebook, my name was indeed listed and confirms that I’ll be making my debut for the Uni in the ATCA C2 grade under Jim Peters against the bottom-placed Pooraka at Lincoln Park Oval #2.
+I hope to take my chance, especially with the ball in hand.

 But Omkar “Andy” Sawant (who did the coin toss since Jim was coming late from work), won the toss and elected to bat much to our delight.
-Theo Baker got out second ball whipping a full toss straight to mid-wicket.
-Thereafter, the rest of the batting order settled down with partnerships of 30, 71, 37, 56 and 31 as we powered on to 5 for 225 from our 40 overs.
+Theo Baker got out on the second ball, whipping a full toss straight to mid-wicket.
+After that, the rest of the batting order settled down with partnerships of 30, 71, 37, 56, and 31 as we powered on to 5 for 225 from our 40 overs.
 Mo Rafi made 17, James Kimber 61, Brad Kondakov made 42 and Tej Randhawa 25 with Jim Peters and Abhishek Gopalakrishnan not out with 65 and 13 respectively.

 I did get a bowl at Lachy’s end as the 2nd change bowler.
-I only bowled four overs though since we had them at six down at drinks and Jim wanted to give Andy and Sabaresh Natarajan a bowl.
-But I felt I made use of the opportunity, I got the ball to move around a bit which took several edges through and over the slips.
-Eventually my wicket came.
-Kirkwood had appeared to deflect me into Brad’s gloves which the umpire said it was pad first but Kirkwood walked.
-So it appeared that he did hit it with the bat.
+I only bowled four overs, though, since we had them at six down at drinks, and Jim wanted to give Andy and Sabaresh Natarajan a bowl.
+But I felt I made use of the opportunity.
+I got the ball to move around a bit, which took several edges through and over the slips.
+Eventually, my wicket came.
+Kirkwood had appeared to deflect me into Brad’s gloves, which the umpire said it was pad first, but Kirkwood walked.
+So it seemed that he did hit it with the bat.